michaelford85/michaelford85.reports/README.md

-# Shadowman Reports Collection
+# The Reports Collection

-The Ansible Shadowman Reports collection includes a variety of Ansible content to help automate the creation of Linux, Windows and Networking reports.
+The Ansible Reports collection includes a variety of Ansible content to help automate the creation of Linux, Windows and Networking reports.

 <!--start requires_ansible-->
 ## Ansible version compatibility